 Contribute to the Scholarship Fund

-UWRL employee contributions make this scholarship possible through
+UWRL employee and alumni contributions make this scholarship possible through

 - monthly payroll deductions, or